flame/hqrrp/README.md

 // It computes the new HQRRP while keeping the same header as LAPACK's dgeqp3.
 // It uses dgeqpf or dgeqp3 for small matrices.
 The thresholds are defined in
 // constants THRESHOLD_FOR_DGEQPF and THRESHOLD_FOR_DGEQP3.
-// This routtine calls the next one with block size 64 and oversamplig 10.
+// This routtine calls the next one with block size 64 and oversampling 10.
 //

 int NoFLA_HQRRP_UT_blk_var5( int m_A, int n_A, double * buff_A, int ldim_A,